nnellans/terraform-guide/README.md

 ### How to set values of Variables:
 - You can set a `default` value inside the Variable definition
-- Set an environment variable with the value you want to use, and the name of `TF_VAR_<varName>`
+- Set an environment variable with the name of `TF_VAR_<varName>` and the value that you want
   - Linux: `export TF_VAR_varName=value`
+  - PowerShell: `$env:TF_VAR_varName = 'value'`
 - Using a file with a `.tfvars` extension that lists Variable names and their values
-  - Option 1: Terraform will automatically load your file if it is placed in your Root Module directory and it is named:  `terraform.tfvars` or `*.auto.tfvars`
+  - Option 1: Terraform will automatically load your file if it is placed in your Root Module and it is named `terraform.tfvars` or `*.auto.tfvars`
   - Option 2: Pass your tfvars file with the `-var-file` switch: `terraform plan -var-file=somefile.tfvars`
 - You can pass a value with the `-var` switch: `terraform plan -var "name=value"`
 - If not set by any other method, then Terraform will interactively prompt you for a value when you run `terraform apply`